Eight Forest Lane

 • Ground flaxseed – mixed with a bit of water this becomes a gel-like consistency and works as an egg-replacer in this recipe to help bind the ingredients together so your banana bread won’t crumble and fall apart.
 This is also known as flaxseed meal, but if you can’t find it then you can also use chia seeds as a replacement as they work the same way when activated with water.

-Loaf of vegan banana bread sliced.
+Slices of vegan banana bread.

 Step-By-Step Instructions